course-details-portlet

 Further on evaluation

 The practice-based, compulsory assignment must be approved before the student can take the exam.
-The presentation of a chosen theme is based on independent student work, done in groups of 3-4 per group.
-The students, under supervision, choose an age group or a specific challenge (for instance children, 3-5 years) and develops a session of about 45 minutes (if three are working together), or 60 minute (if four are working together).
+The presentation of a chosen theme is based on independent student work, done in groups of 3-4.
+The students, under supervision, choose an age group or a specific challenge (for instance children aged 3-5) and develop a session of about 45 minutes (if three are working together), or 60 minute (if four are working together).
 Specific criteria will be set; the session must include a warm up, a main part and a conclusion.
 The practice-based task will be discussed and evaluated in terms of content by the supervisor and must be approved before the student can take the course exam.
-The students who are not presenting, will participate in the activities presented by the group.
-These presentations are scheduled to take the last sessions after lunch on the last Sunday of the last intensive teaching sessions.
+The students who are not presenting will participate in the activities presented by the group.
+These presentations are scheduled to take place in the last sessions after lunch on the last Sunday of the last intensive teaching sessions.

 The formal assessment is a written paper, where the student discusses their practice-based task, using theory from the course literature.
 The written task should be around 4500-5500 words.